Robert A. Heinlein: Author

 While not destitute after the campaign—he had a small disability pension from the Navy—Heinlein turned to writing to pay off his mortgage.
 His first published story, "Life-Line", was printed in the August 1939 issue of Astounding Science Fiction.
-Originally written for a contest, he sold it to Astounding for significantly more than the contest's first-prize payoff.
+Originally written for a contest, it sold to Astounding for significantly more than the contest's first-prize payoff.
 Another Future History story, "Misfit", followed in November.
 Some saw Heinlein's talent and stardom from his first story, and he was quickly acknowledged as a leader of the new movement toward "social" science fiction.
 In California he hosted the Mañana Literary Society, a 1940–41 series of informal gatherings of new authors.
 He was the guest of honor at Denvention, the 1941 Worldcon, held in Denver.
 During World War II, Heinlein was employed by the Navy as a civilian aeronautical engineer at the Navy Aircraft Materials Center at the Philadelphia Naval Shipyard in Pennsylvania.
 Heinlein recruited Isaac Asimov and L. Sprague de Camp to also work there.
 While at the Philadelphia Naval Shipyards, Asimov, Heinlein, and de Camp brainstormed unconventional approaches to kamikaze attacks, such as using sound to detect approaching planes.

 As the war wound down in 1945, Heinlein began to re-evaluate his career.
 The atomic bombings of Hiroshima and Nagasaki, along with the outbreak of the Cold War, galvanized him to write nonfiction on political topics.
 In addition, he wanted to break into better-paying markets.
 He published four influential short stories for The Saturday Evening Post magazine, leading off, in February 1947, with "The Green Hills of Earth".
 That made him the first science fiction writer to break out of the "pulp ghetto".
 In 1950, the movie Destination Moon—the documentary-like film for which he had written the story and scenario, co-written the script, and invented many of the effects—won an Academy Award for special effects.
-Also, he embarked on a series of juvenile novels for the Charles Scribner's Sons publishing company that went from 1947 through 1959, at the rate of one book each autumn, in time for Christmas presents to teenagers.
-He also wrote for Boys' Life in 1952.